-Whenever you are selecting a Domain name, just don’t go for any name.
+When selecting a Domain name, just don’t go for any name.
 Always keep in mind to check the domain authority.
-A blog with good domain authority is always preferred by search engines and most effective in driving huge traffic.
-You must be aware of few facts of domain name before purchasing it, such as:
+A blog with good domain authority is always preferred by search engines and is most effective in driving huge traffic.
+You must be aware of a few facts about domain name before purchasing it, such as:

 - Domain registration date

 - Domain swapping date

 .com, .org or .net

 This is the biggest myth when it comes to selecting a domain name.
 Many bloggers prefer to have a .com extension.
 But extension doesn’t matter when it comes to blogging.
 Many successful bloggers in blogosphere who are using .net or .org extension.
 Quality content and promotion are more important in blogging and not extensions.

 Though anytime .com and .org are preferred as I don’t see other TLDs appearing much on the Google’s homepage.
 Do you?

 These days there are many more domain extensions like .buzz, .guru, .agency & many more that you could consider.
 However, a majority of such domain are not yet sold.

 Domain names can be up to 67 characters, but it is always recommended that you must not choose very long domain name for your blog.
 You can include characters, digits, and hyphen.
 Usually I don’t recommend it but in case if your purpose is just to get the link juice, it doesn’t really matter.